illusion12321/orchestrate-php/README.md

 ### Graph Get (List):
-> returns Graph object, with results as KeyValue objects

 Returns relation's collection, key, ref, and values.
 The "kind" parameter(s) indicate which relations to walk and the depth to walk.
 Relations aren't fetched by unit, so the result will always be a List.